jimbolikesgithub/Profile-Generator-10/pseudo.md

             + ...THEN taken back to menu
         * WHEN decided to finish building team...
             + ...THEN exit application; HTML is generated
-3. Create generateHTML function
-    - This will create separate boxes which will hold the aformentioned data inside of it